 Participants work together and determine a course of action that works best for them.
 They identify triggers and methods on how to deal with those.
 Alex says that the group really learns from each other and his role is to facilitate, rather than a lecture.
 That means he steers the conversation in productive ways, but still lets the group shape their own journey.

-Prior to the group, beginning on February 6 and continuing weekly for six weeks, participants will meet individually with Alex to assess smoking factors like stressors, support systems, history and withdrawal symptoms.
-Alex stresses that having a plan and addressing the possibility of roadblocks is essential to the smoking cessation process.
-Because smoking is habitual, which becomes a ritual, everyday activity often make people want to pick up a cigarette.
+Prior to the group, beginning on Thursday, September 2 and continuing bi-weekly for six sessions over 12 weeks, participants will meet individually with Alex to assess smoking factors like stressors, support systems, history and withdrawal symptoms.
+Alex stresses that having a plan and addressing the possibility of roadblocks are essential to the smoking cessation process.
+Because smoking is habitual, which becomes a ritual, everyday activities often make people want to pick up a cigarette.
 The goal of the group is to create an action plan to stop smoking.

 The smoking cessation group includes a built-in support system.
-The goal is to quit smoking at the three week mark.
+The goal is to quit smoking at the three-session, or six-week mark.
 Still, perfection is not expected.
 Many people fall back into the habit of smoking, but as a group, participants can work with each other to find ways to deal with situations that could encourage picking up a cigarette.

-The Smoking Cessation Program begins on February 6 at Evergreen Health’s THRIVE Wellness and continues weekly for six consecutive weeks.
+The Smoking Cessation Program begins on Thursday, September 2 at 1:00 P.M. at Evergreen Health’s THRIVE Wellness and continues bi-weekly for six consecutive sessions over 12 weeks.
 Advance registration is required and participation is open to all primary and specialty care patients.
 For more information, including registration, call 716-847-2441.